Applicants with a foreign law degree, who seek admission to the Nova Scotia Barristers’ Society, fall into two scenarios:

 Are you an internationally trained lawyer interested in connecting with a legal workplace in Nova Scotia?

-To connect to a legal workplace in Nova Scotia, please contact the Observership Program Coordinator at firstname.lastname@example.org.
+To connect to a legal workplace in Nova Scotia via the Observership Program, please contact Jessica Rose at firstname.lastname@example.org.

-For more information, the Immigrant Settlement Association of Nova Scotia (ISANS) website offers these helpful resources:
+For more information, the Immigrant Services Association of Nova Scotia (ISANS) website offers these helpful resources:

 - Working in your field > lawyers: This page offers a professional self-assessment tool and other useful suggestions and links for internationally trained lawyers.